bastelbude1/aiohue/homeassistant-pr/PR_DESCRIPTION_UPDATED.md

 - Performed comprehensive code reviews and testing with AI assistance
 - Validated implementation with real Philips Hue bridge hardware in Docker test environment
 - Addressed review feedback from @balloob on false activations and event_type parameter
+- Executed test cases TC1-TC4 for regular scenes and TC3-SS for smart scenes
-- Executed test cases TC1-TC4, with TC3 proving no false activations when lights are modified
+- Both TC3 and TC3-SS proved no false activations when lights are modified in active scenes